animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 >
 > I was accepted into his PhD group not knowing that, didn't know that for another year, and when I found out 1 year in, I was shocked.
 He said he was "obsessed with" Buffy, which he added is "kind of weird."
 I dropped off my "Buffy the Vampire Slayer and Philosophy: Fear and Trembling in Sunnydale" book, with a kind note, in his mailbox as a gift, re-gifting it from my best friend.
 >
 > Henry had a rare taste for something that others hadn't heard of, that would later contribute to the creation of something everybody has heard of.
-Joss Whedon wrote The Avengers, and interestingly, Henry quipped and talked in a way reminiscent of Joss Whedon, and had previously done some theater writing, but as my advisor, Buffy's Watcher (advisor) Giles would be the best analogy.
+Joss Whedon, the creator of Buffy, wrote The Avengers, and interestingly, Henry quipped and talked in a way reminiscent of Joss Whedon, and had previously done some theater writing, but as my advisor, Buffy's Watcher (advisor) Giles would be the best analogy.
 Similarly, I had a rare appreciation for MHDPA, which became ChatGPT.
 Much like Marvel movies, the method I liked would go on to destroy civilization.
 >
 > Back in high school, all the best *shows* got cancelled, for which Joss Whedon was notorious, because of Firefly.
 So I am adding this just to say that I am not cancelling Henry.